Mendoza RM2: History

 When the United States entered World War II in 1941, the U.S. military found itself short of every type of military arm–especially machine guns and BARs.
-Rafael Mendoza once again offered his services in the aid of democracy–this time to the U.S. Government.
 In 1943 Rafael Mendoza and his son Hector traveled to the U.S. to sign an agreement with Maury Maverick, Chief of the U.S. Bureau of Government Requirements for 5,000 Mendoza light machine guns in .30-’06 Sprg. caliber and 3,000 Mendoza machine guns in .50 BMG caliber.
 While Hector studied drafting at the University of Detroit, Rafael traveled the U.S. making arrangements to manufacture the guns ordered.
-During those years, Rafael became friends with John Garand and Capt.
-Melvin Johnson--both noted firearm designers in their own right.
 When World War II ended in September 1945, the U.S. Government canceled most arms contracts, including those for Mendoza, before any guns could be delivered.

 Undeterred, Rafael used the design work done to convert his Model 1934 from 7×57 mm Mauser to .30'-06 Sprg., thus introducing a new model of light machine gun dubbed the RM2 in 1947.
 This new model emphasized ease of production and eliminated the quick-change barrel, cooling fins and flash hider.
 It also used a top center magazine that required offset sights and a muzzle brake to control recoil.
 Introduction of the new model coincided with the Mexican Army’s adoption of the .30-’06 Sprg. cartridge and new military arms to fire it.
 Productos Mendoza made approximately 50 prototype Model RM2 machine guns which were subsequently tested by the Mexican Marine Corps, but not adopted.
 As the Mexican constitution expressly forbids the export of "instruments of war," Mendoza was handicapped by having his designs restricted to one potential customer: Mexico.

 During the late 1940s, Mendoza also began development of a submachine gun in 9 mm Luger, .38 Super Auto and .45 ACP caliber.
 A number of prototypes were built and the design patented, but it was not officially adopted by the Mexican Government.

 In the 1950s Rafael began work on a modern assault rifle in .30-’06 Sprg. caliber called the “Fusil de Asaulto.”
 His design was reminiscent of the German FG 42 paratroop rifle in that it fired a full-power cartridge and was intended to replace the infantry rifle and submachine gun.
 However, Mendoza’s assault rifle design was not successful as the Mexican Army later adopted the German G3 series of rifles in 7.62×51mm NATO and produced them at the National Arsenal.
 The assault rifle was the last firearm design Rafael Mendoza worked on before he was diagnosed with leukemia.
 Following a long struggle with this disease, Rafael Mendoza died at age 85 on December 25, 1966.